amourdeyong/idea-120-responses-amourdeyong/week-02-salter.md

 </p>

 <p>
-Regarding physical contemporary tools, the camera comes is what comes to mind as it is often used.
+Regarding physical contemporary tools, the camera is what comes to mind as it is often used.
 Modern
 technological advancements have allowed the camera to not only capture a still shot but to record footages and pick
 up audio as well.
 The way the camera gets utilized not only depends on the artist's intention and objective but
 also the type of camera.
 Over the years, an enormous amount of cameras have been released with different ones for